 Salt Lake City, UT 84112Email: email@example.com

-Katarina Friberg Felsted is an Assistant Professor in the Gerontology Interdisciplinary Program in the College of Nursing at the University of Utah, and holds an MS in Gerontology, and a PhD in Nursing Research with an emphasis in aging.
+Katarina Friberg Felsted is an Assistant Professor in the Gerontology Interdisciplinary Program in the College of Nursing at the University of Utah, holds an MS in Gerontology, and a PhD in Nursing Research with an emphasis in aging.

 Katarina is a member of the Association of Gerontology in Higher Education, the Gerontological Society of America, the Society of Behavioral Medicine, and has been a member of Sigma Phi Omega since January 2008.
 She has served as the faculty representative for her chapter, Alpha Chi.
 She is a Noorda-Hartford Fellow, a Jonas Nurse Leader Scholar, and a Marriner S. Eccles Fellow.